patelkrunal/Weather-Catch-Android-App/README.md

 1. Weather
-    - It shows weather forecasst in a listview.
+    - It shows weather forecast in a listview.
     - By default, it will show three day forecast of your current location in Fahrenheit.
     - You can also reload weather data by pressing reload button in action bar.
     - You can customize this page by using settings screen.